ljunggren/boozang-docs/README.md

 Boozang works within the browser which allows for a very stable recording function.
 Simply click on the record button in the tool.
 As you perform actions on your web page actions will be recorded.
 To remove an un-wanted action that was recorded press the trashbin next to the action in the main tool view.

 As soon as a test has been created you can use the playback button to replay the test steps.
-Boozang supports four different playback modes: **Normal**, **demo**, **debug** and **automation** mode.
+Boozang supports four different playback modes: **Normal**, **demo**, **remote** and **automation** mode.
 Demo mode slows down the playback speed and annotates every test step.
 This is good for demos and when trying to understand a test that someone else has authored.
-Debug mode is a very powerful functionality that plays the test, but when encountering an error it highlights the error and allows you to correct it on the fly.
-When you have corrected the error, simply press the play button again and the test will continue its execution.
-This is very useful when updating a test after a big code change.
+Remote play allows you to dispatch a test run to a remote server.
+Upon completion of the test, the result will be reported back to you.

 A test is automatically saved in the local storage of the browser.
-As soon as you update a test, the test will be checked out by you, and it will appear as locked for your team-mates, which prevents them from making changes.
-As soon as you click save the test will be saved on the Boozang server, and the lock will be automatically removed, allowing other team members to make changes.
+If you want to prevent other team members from doing any changes to a test you are working on, click the lock.
+Other team members will see the test as locked, and will be un-able to do any changes.
+Any lock can be forcibly opened by any other team member.
+You will be notified if someone unlocks a test you have locked.

 **A note on Window alignment**